cherry-john/environment-switch/README.md

 # Environment Switcher Web Extension

-This Web extension allows you to easily switch between environments within a project.
+This Web extension allows you to easily identify and switch between environments within a project.

 It uses [wxt](https://wxt.dev) as a web extension framework.